vladimirjo/buffer_reader/README.md

-# buffer_reader
+# Buffer Reader

-Text buffer with a pointer to line number and character number
+Text buffer with a pointer to line number and character number.